Four lies that fuel anxiety and depression in teensWritten by Catherine Wilson

 Pray for your child and encourage them in the Word.
 Healthy, lasting self-esteem flows from a child who trusts – regardless of how they feel in the moment – that they are God’s unique creation, already made "more than good enough" by Christ’s sacrifice, and intensely loved by their Heavenly Father.
 Remind your child that His Spirit knows who they really are, and moves them forward toward all they are meant to be.
 The fickle judgements of friends and peers – and even their own self-assessment – simply don’t count.

-"Gift" to your child God’s promises of His unfailing love: create a beautiful journal, text them to your child, make or buy a pack verses.
+"Gift" to your child God’s promises of His unfailing love: create a beautiful journal, text them to your child, make or buy a pack of Scripture verses.
 Encourage them to memorize their favourites.

 1. Burns, David D: Feeling Good: The New Mood Therapy.
 (New York: William Morrow & Company, 1980)

 Is Your Teen Stressed or Depressed? by Dr. Archibald Hart and Dr. Catherine Hart Weber.